Maybe not as well as you think.

 Do you know what your parents and grandparents are really thinking and feeling when you are not around?
 I suggest that you may not.
 In my case, everything appeared fine when I visited them.
 I knew this because they lit up when I showed up on their door step and were therefore in great spirits (while I was there).
 I was unaware of how or what they were thinking and feeling when I was not around.

 So, what is a son supposed to do when finding that his parents are questioning their value to society?
 Recognizing that Mom and Dad are uniquely qualified to review, reflect and share their life experiences, I set out on a mission to help them do just that by creating a private family web site where they could record their life experiences and reflect on the meaning of life as Dad had always been prone to do.
-I am happy to say that the family site did indeed help renew their sense of purpose as they felt they were doing something important for me and my siblings and all the grandchildren.
-It may actually have been one of the more important things that I had done in my life and I wanted to do something that impacted more than just me and my family.
+I am happy to say that the family site and the process of creating it (by engaging Mom and Dad) did indeed help renew their sense of purpose as they felt they were doing something important for me and my siblings and all the grandchildren.
+Interviewing them for their stories was a very valuable and fulfilling bonding experience.
+It may actually have been one of the more important things that I have done in my life.
+My hope and belief is that it will impact yours as well when you help your parents document their stories.